Get Your Case Reviewed by Our Experts

 Day 1 (30min): You arrive at the first appointment at the clinic.
 You will discuss your medical history with your doctor and undergo a thorough examination.
 The medical team will talk to you about other possible therapeutic options, nutrition, and complementary medicines.
 Then you will make an informed consent to receive the DCV.

-Day 2 (90min): During this morning appointment, 150 - 200ml of blood will be drawn for the vaccine creation.
+Day 2 (90min): During this phase, 150 - 200ml of blood will be drawn for the vaccine creation.
 Then a vitamin C and vitamin B-complex infusion will be administered, followed by an intramuscular vitamin D injection (50.000 IU).
 This is done to stimulate your immune cells, especially NK cells, to prepare your body for vaccination.
 An important note is that you can have breakfast before blood collection.

 Day 9 (90min): By this time, the vaccine therapy for ovarian cancer is ready to be administered.
 Patient arrives around noon and can have a meal beforehed.
 The vaccine is injected intradermally, followed by the vitamin C and vitamin B-complex infusion.
 Furthermore, a 50.000 IU intramuscular vitamin D injection is given.